cben/kubernetes-discovery-samples/README.md

 # How?

 See [tools/](tools/) directory.
-I started from openshift, not kubernetes, because it can be run as a convenient [all-in-one container](https://docs.openshift.org/3.7/getting_started/administrators.html#running-in-a-docker-container).
+I started from openshift, not kubernetes, simply because it can be run as a convenient [all-in-one container](https://docs.openshift.org/3.7/getting_started/administrators.html#running-in-a-docker-container).
-TODO: add kubernetes, [rancher](rancher.com), etc...
-*PRs welcome!*

 # License